apache/airflow/docs/apache-airflow/howto/usage-cli.rst

  * ``xlib``
  * ``x11``

-By default, Airflow looks for DAGs in the directory specified by the ``dags_folder`` option in the ``[core]`` section of the ``airflow.cfg`` file.
+By default, Airflow looks for Dags in the directory specified by the ``dags_folder`` option in the ``[core]`` section of the ``airflow.cfg`` file.
 You can select a new directory with the ``--subdir`` argument.

-Display DAGs structure
+Display Dags structure
 ----------------------

-Sometimes you will work on DAGs that contain complex dependencies.
+Sometimes you will work on Dags that contain complex dependencies.
 It is helpful then to preview the DAG to see if it is correct.

 If you have macOS, you can use `iTerm2 <https://iterm2.com/>`__ together with